Agriculture (AG) Courses

 Prerequisites: Agriculture 1191.
 Student must be in the freshman research program and have permission of the department.

 4091 Internship Credit: 1 to 9.
 A supervised course providing practical on-the-job experience in the student’s minor.
 Grading will be either pass or fail.
+Student may repeat course for up to a maximum of 9 hours credit.

 Prerequisites: Senior standing and approval of department chair; 2.50 or better GPA in major and overall.